KhubaibQaiser/inventory-management/README.md

 #### User Stories

-- Pick one attribute as the title.
+- ~~Pick one attribute as the title.~~
-- Render all machines group by their category on one screen.
+- Render all items group by their category on one screen.
 - Make design responsive to support mobile phone and tablet.
-- There is a lot fo room for user interface improvement.
+- Improve UI.

 #### Technical Debts

-- Make routes typed.
-So that we can have strongly typed query params and navigation.
+- ~~Make routes typed.
+So that we can have strongly typed query params and navigation.~~